How to Write a Good Law School Exam Answer

 Law School Exam Drafting Theories: Which to Follow

 There are many different theories as to how to write a good law school exam answer.
-Different resources are going to tell you different ways to write a law school exam answer.
+Different resources are going to tell you different ways to write an exam answer.
 That’s not what I am going to do.
 If there was one certain methodological way to write a law school exam that would make a “good law school exam answer,” we would all inevitably be able to write good law school exam answers.
 If we all were able to write good law school exams, then we would all be able to do well in law school, right?
 Unfortunately, there is no formula for every exam that will make your law school exam answer, a good law school exam answer.

 Know Your Professor

 Whether your law school exam answer is a good law school exam answer is going to depend on what your professor thinks is a good law school exam answer.
 Therefore, while I will tell you a general way to approach law school exams below, I am going to tell you that in order to find out how to write a good law school exam answer, you are going to ask your professor what he or she wants!
 That’s the answer to writing a good law school exam answer.

 Ask your professor if he or she has any past exams (back exams) that allow you to see how the professor structures questions.
 Then, practice, practice, practice.
 Try drafting an answer to your law professor’s back exam and ask your professor if he or she is willing to give feedback.
 Most law professors are more than happy to provide feedback if you take the time and effort to complete one of their previous exams.

 Now that I Have a Practice Exam in Front of Me, Where Do I Start?